gumvic/remlok-clj/README.md

 When you **merge**, you also set up the handler for the topic.

 Note that it was a very deliberate decision to keep the queries flat.
 So, much like in re-frame, you can not nest queries.

-I strongly believe that not all applications even need recursive queries.
+I strongly believe that not all applications actually need recursive/deeply nested queries.

 ## Read